bballdave025/fhtw-paper-code-prep/dataset_preparation_examples/steps_rename_utrecht.md

 $ checksituation

 $ cat >/dev/null <<EOF
-After a [Ctrl]+[c] in Anaconda Prompt, after I can see that we're downloading repeat/duplicate images with the script.
+After a [Ctrl]+[c] in Anaconda Prompt, which is done when I can see that we're downloading repeat/duplicate images with the Python script.

 path>:: blah